TrapLord92/Data-Structures-and-Algorithms-with-Golang/src/Learn-Data-Structures-and-Algorithms-with-Golang/README.md

 ## The book is about?
-bringing a solid foundation in data structures and algorithms with Go, to build scalable applications.
+its about bringing a solid foundation in data structures and algorithms with Go, to build scalable applications.
 Complete with hands-on tutorials, this book will guide the user in using the best data structures and algorithms for problem solving.

 This book covers the following exciting features:
 * Improve application performance using the most suitable data structure and algorithm